 A native of Albany, New York, Lescinski earned a doctorate in English literature from Brown University in 1981.
 She received her master's and bachelor's degrees in English literature from the College of Saint Rose in 1974 and 1970.
 Lescinski holds certificates in Fund Raising Management and Educational Management from Indiana and Harvard Universities, respectively.
 She has been a member of the Sisters of St. Joseph of Carondelet, St. Louis, Missouri, since 1965.

 Lescinski is a member of numerous professional organizations, including the Council of Independent Colleges Presidents' Association, the Midwest Modern Language Association, and the Association for Religion and Intellectual Life.
 She has presented and published numerous papers and articles; has been an invited participant at the Oxford Roundtable and engaged in several consultations sponsored by the PEW Charitable Trusts; and currently serves on the board of trustees of the College of Saint Rose in Albany, New York, and the board of directors for a senior living complex, Shaker Pointe, in Latham, New York.
 She was elected in June 2011 to be a trustee for the Board of the Higher Learning Commission of the North Central Association of Colleges and Schools, and she serves on the Tax Committee of the National Association of Independent Colleges and Universities (NAICU).
+She was elected to the Board of Trustees of the Association of Catholic Colleges and Universities in January 2015.

 Among her personal pursuits Sister Lescinski enjoys organic gardening and art appreciation.
 She also enjoys flying and has flown with the Navy's Blue Angels and the aerial demonstration team, The Red Barons.